jeanguyomarch/eovim/README.md

 cmake -DCMAKE_BUILD_TYPE=Release ..
 cmake --build .
-cmake --build . --target install # Possibly as root (i.e. via sudo) ldconfig # On Linux only, possibly as root (i.e. via sudo)
+cmake --build . --target install # Possibly as root (i.e. via sudo)
 ```

 If we want to run `eovim` without installing it, please refer to the